 - Second, something you have: After you enter your password, Nest sends a unique, temporary verification code to your phone in order to make sure it’s really you.
 Enter the code when prompted, and you’re in.

-Set up 2-step verification
+2-step verification requirements

 To use 2-step verification, you’ll need: